TGM-HIT/syt5-gek1051-mobile-application-budgeteer/README.md

 - Lengsteiner Daniel (https://github.com/DanielLengsteiner)
 - Lujic Fabio (https://github.com/flujic)

+## Contact

+For further questions feel free to write an email to the following email address:

+<center>flujic@student.tgm.ac.at</center>

 ## Intro

 We all have experienced it at some point: A forgotten piece of paper lying on our desk while we, straying in the supermarket, wonder what we wanted to buy.